 CTOR levels the playing field

 There’s one more often missed, but equally important, metric to add to those mentioned above: click-to-open rate (CTOR).
-CTOR measures the relevancy and context of an email.
-It is calculated by the number of unique clicks divided by the number of unique opens.
-For example, if your email receives 100 clicks and 150 opens, your CTOR is 66%.
+CTOR measures how relevant the content of your email is to those who open it.
+Take the number of unique clicks your email receives and divide it by the total number of unique opens.
+The result is your CTOR.
+For example, if your email receives 40 clicks and 200 opens, your CTOR is 20%.

-CTOR is different than click-through rates (CTR) because the CTOR is based on the number of people who opened your email, rather than your entire recipient list.
+CTOR differs from the click-through rates (CTR) in that the CTOR is based on the number of people who opened your email, rather than your entire recipient list.

-Keeping a close eye on your CTOR allows you to determine if your content actually resonates with your customers after they opened your email messages.
+It is important to monitor your CTOR to see whether your content actually resonates with your email subscribers.
 Even if CTOR is not perfect, it’s better than only tracking opens or CTR, because it adds context that helps you understand the level of engagement in your list, and it can help guide your content decisions.

 Tips to improve your CTOR